This September, China will celebrate Mid-Autumn Festival 2019.

 How did it begin?

-When people started offering food to the moon in ancient times.
+It began when people started offering food to the moon in ancient times.
+If you're interested in mythology, I've included more about the story below.

-Mooncakes are given, shared and eaten!
-(Photo: Wee Keat Chin on Flickr).
+Mooncakes are given, shared and eaten at Mid-Autumn Festival (Photo: Wee Keat Chin on Flickr).

 Why do Chinese people like the moon so much?